Home / Recipes / Small Batch Recipes / Easy Apple Crisp for Two

 Small pinch of nutmeg

-• Add cold, cubed butter and use a pastry cutter (aff link) or fork to combine.
+• Add cold, cubed butter and use a pastry cutter or fork to combine.
 Once the mixture forms a large crumb that sticks together, spoon half the crumb mixture in an even layer on top of each dish of apple filling.

 2 Tablespoons unsalted butter